SDK & CLI#

 Overview#

-The Python SDK and CLI can both be used to programmatically interact with Roboto.
+The Python SDK and CLI both provide programmatic access to Roboto.

-The CLI is convenient for quickly creating new datasets, uploading or downloading files, and running actions.
-The Python SDK has comprehensive support for all Roboto platform features and is especially useful for data analysis and integration with your other tools.
+The CLI is convenient for quickly creating datasets, uploading or downloading files, and running actions.
+The Python SDK supports the full range of Roboto platform features and is particularly useful for data analysis and integration with other tools.

 See reference documentation for the Python SDK and the CLI.